iylim/class-notes/weekN/README.md

 #### Task <!-- omit in toc -->

+1. Read [Django Tutorial in Visual Studio Code](https://code.visualstudio.com/docs/python/tutorial-django) for VS Code specific setup instructions.
-1. Watch [this](https://www.youtube.com/watch?v=F5mRW0jo-U4) beginner tutorial video to understand how to setup and create a django project.
+2. Watch [this](https://www.youtube.com/watch?v=F5mRW0jo-U4) beginner tutorial video to understand how to setup and create a django project from scratch.
-2. Complete the [Django Tutorial](https://docs.djangoproject.com/en/2.2/intro/tutorial01/) offered on their site for extra practice (if you need it).
+3. Complete the [Django Tutorial](https://docs.djangoproject.com/en/2.2/intro/tutorial01/) offered on their site for extra practice (if you need it).

 #### Additional Resources <!-- omit in toc -->